whitneyburton/portfolios/students/mimi_schatz/20151118-mimi_schatz-m3.md

 * Attended and led Women Who Code at Turing.
 * Helped 1508 students with testing and Jquery for Little Shop of Orders.
 * Served on SAB for 1507.
+* Unload and load the dishwasher at least 2x a week.

 ## Review